cameron-martin/speedball/README.md

 Speedball is a [combinator-based][combinator] depdenency injection library.
 It consists of:

-* *Factories*, which are functions which produce dependencies.
+* *Factories*, which are functions that produce dependencies.
 * A `Speedball` class, which is used to register factories with and resolve dependencies using those factories.
-* *Factory creators*, which are functions which produce factories, given something which is not a factory.
+* *Factory creators*, which are functions that produce factories, given something which is not a factory.
-* *Factory combinators*, which are functions which take factories as arguments and produce factories.
+* *Factory combinators*, which are functions that take factories as arguments and produce factories.
 These are used for modifying factories.

 ## Installation